Year 1

 PE days

-• 1PL - Monday Afternoon - Mr Evans
+- 1S - Monday Afternoon - Mr Boon

-• 1S - Monday Afternoon - Mr Boon
+- 1R - Tuesday Afternoon - Mr Evans

 Writing

-This term our English foci are Monkey Puzzle, Brunel Non-Fiction and Poetry.
-Children will be studying the features of these different genres and continuing to focus on non-negotiables such as full stops, capital letters and finger spaces.
-Children who have mastered these will be using more sentence openers and conjunctions.
+This term our English foci are journey stories and information texts.
+The texts we will study are 'Little Red Riding Hood' and 'Come to Brilliant Bristol'.
+Children will be studying the features of these different texts and focus on non-negotiables such as full stops, capital letters, finger spaces and time conjunctions.

 Maths